MCG-NJU/p-MoD/README.md

 ![teaser](img/p-mod.png)

+We present **p-MoD**, a series of efficient MLLMs which features:
+- :scissors: **Mixture-of-Depths** mechanism, upgraded with tanh-gated weight normalization (TanhNorm) and symmetric token reweighting (STRing).
+- :roller_coaster: **Progressive ratio decay (PRD)** strategy, which gradually reduces the token retention ratio layer by layer.

+## :closed_book: Performance and Efficiency
 **p-MoD** matches or even surpasses the performance of the baseline models, with only 55.6% TFLOPs and 53.8% KV cache storage during inference, and 77.7% GPU hours during training.

 ![teaser](img/table1.png)